The Clear Edge

 • Segment 5 (Pattern Recognition - 30 min)

-Single-page view of all key numbers with 3-6 month trend visualization.
-Updates weekly but is reviewed monthly for pattern recognition.
+Create a single-page view of all key numbers with 3–6 month trend visualization.
+Update it weekly, and review it monthly for pattern recognition.

 Example metrics tracked: